Enhanced prospects for direct detection of inelastic dark matter from a non-galactic diffuse component: Impact on nuclear recoils

 Finally, we show in Figure \ref{fig:2dplots_nuclear} the isocontours with the 90\% C.L. upper limits on the cross-section for different dark matter masses and mass splittings, from LUX-ZEPLIN (top panels), PICO60 (middle panels) and from radiopurity measurements on a CaWO$_{4}$ target (bottom panels), considering that all dark matter in the Solar System is bound to the Milky Way, as commonly assumed (left panels), and including the non-galactic components (right panels).
 The enhancement in sensitivity is clear from the plots.
+Further, one can appreciate in the figures a series of ``breaks'', that correspond to those regions in parameter space where the contribution to the scattering from the Local Group component starts to dominate over the SHM contribution, and to the regions where the contribution from the Virgo Supercluster component starts to dominate over the Local Group contribution.
+More concretely, if the mass difference is small, the SHM component generates the largest component to the signal rate.
+However, as the mass difference increases, dark matter particles bound to the Milky Way cannot induce a visible scattering, whereas dark matter particles bound to the Local Group can, thus allowing to probe larger cross-sections (thus resulting in the ``breaks'' in the isocontours in the Figure for certain values of the dark matter mass).
+The same behaviour occurs for larger mass splittings, when dark matter particles from the Local Group cannot induce detectable recoils, while dark matter particles from the Virgo Supercluster can.
+Since the fraction of dark matter particles bound to the Virgo Supercluster is rather small, only $\sim 0.003\%$, the impact of this component is modest, except around the threshold.